MicaEsq/MicaEsq/README.md

 - 🎓 I'm a Computer Science professional graduated from UADE University.

-- 👩🏼‍💻 Working at Deloitte Argentina as a Ssr.
+- 👩🏼‍💻 Working at Galileo Financial Technologies as a Ssr.
 Front-end Developer!

 ### Languages and Tools :